nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `execute()` method attempts to open a new window of the user's operating system (OS) default mail client.
 This is done by navigating to a `mailto` link with the contact's email address added to the end.
 In case a note index number is provided, the contents of the note located at the specified index number will be copied to the messages's body field.

+If the command is executed successfully, the target contact's frequency counter (see [*Sorting the contacts list by most-frequently contacted*](./DeveloperGuide.md#Sorting-the-contaccts-list-by-most-frequently-contacted) below) will be incremented by one.

 As an example, consider running Dictionote on a Windows 10 machine with Microsoft Outlook as the OS default mail client:

 * Assume that the current state of the application is as follows (note the exisiting contacts on the left-side of the application's window and the note on the right):